jfelding/imed/README.md

 The frequency methods apply an n-dimensional transform and so can be used for continous signals with any number of dimensions.
 The matrix methods are 2D only.

+The 'full' method is the original method, and is only here for completeness.
+It consumes a lot of memory, and is very slow.
+Its use is not recommended.

 ## Getting Started with the Standardizing Transform
 To get started, IMED.ST_all contains a wrapper function standardizingTrans(imgs,sigma,method,eps=0,inverse=False) Here is the doc: